j-u-p-iter/regexp-parser/EXPRESSION_GRAMMAR_EVOLUTION.md

 StringLiteral            => STRING;
 ```

 The multiply operator has the higher precedence than the additive operator.
-It means that in the grammar the production rule for the MultiplicationExpression should come before the AdditiveExpression, because the parser should be able to find the multiplication expression at first.
-The grammar for the MultiplicationExpression production is similar to the grammar for the AdditiveExpression.
+It means that in the grammar the production rule for the MultiplicativeExpression should come before the AdditiveExpression, because the parser should be able to find the multiplication expression at first.
+The grammar for the MultiplicativeExpression production is similar to the grammar for the AdditiveExpression.
 Operand and operators are different, but the structure of the grammar is the same.